Centralia Power Plant: Construction and beginning operations

 In December 1951, an estimated 1.75 e9MT of bituminous coal was discovered in Lewis County near Centralia by the United States Department of the Interior.

-The construction of a steam-electric power plant, to be located in Hanaford Valley, was first made public in January 1967 in the local newspaper, The Chronicle.
-The planned facility was considered to be more cost-effective than a nuclear power plant and a state representative, Elmer Jastad, declared that it was "about time" that the coal fields in Lewis County were to be utilized.
+The Centralia Coal Mine began as part of the construction of the steam-electric power plant, in Hanaford Valley, which was first made public in January 1967 in the local newspaper, The Chronicle.
+The facility was considered to be more cost-effective than a nuclear power plant and a state representative declared that it was "about time" that the coal fields in Lewis County were to be utilized.
 Other local leaders, including Governor Daniel J. Evans, welcomed the news, agreeing on resource usage while also focusing on economic prosperity for the region.

 The construction of a one-gigawatt, steam-generated plant, to be built by Pacific Power & Light Company of Portland and Spokane-based Washington Water Power Company, was officially announced in May 1967.
 The proposal, estimated at first to cost $140 million, also disclosed the construction of the Skookumchuck Dam, the reservoir to be used for cooling purposes at the plant.
 The first efforts on the project began with road construction to the site the prior month.

 Under oversight of Bechtel Corporation, construction of a first boiler unit began on June 13, 1968.
-(Note: A ceremonial groundbreaking was held in August 1968 attended by Governor Evans and other state officials.)
+A ceremonial groundbreaking was held on August 23, 1968, attended by Governor Evans, other state officials, and a crowd of 500 people.
+Governor Evans pushed a button that activated the "first" pouring of concrete at the site.
 The cost of the plant was revised to $206 million with a 700-megawatt capacity of the first unit; a second unit was to be built later when additional was to be required.
 The design and construction of the new plant were by Stone & Webster and ABB Environmental Systems.